BetweenWalls/portal/README.md

 * Minion damage may be incorrect (most bonuses from auras/items aren't included)

 ### Notes:
-* Chance to Hit (displayed after Attack Rating) is an approximation for typical enemies at the character's level and won't be accurate for most bosses or enemies of different levels
+* Chance to Hit (displayed after Attack Rating) is an approximation for typical enemies at the character's level - it won't be accurate for bosses or monsters at much higher/lower levels
 * Effective Magic Find (displayed after Magic Find) shows how much is applied to uniques

 ### Future Goals: